 Cleaning the kitchen

-Assuming that you are moving into a home which has fitted appliances, you need to make sure that they are completely free from grease, grime and germs before you start to use them.
+Assuming that you are moving into a home that has fitted appliances, you need to make sure that they are completely free from grease, grime, and germs before you start to use them.

 - Defrost the fridge and freezer if necessary.
 Once this is done, use a regular kitchen cleaner and a clean cloth to wipe over all the surfaces, before you switch the appliance back on and start using it.